taskdotio/docs/developer/project.md

     "tags 1": "tags 1",
     "tags 2": "tags 2"
   },
-  "visibility": 'private', // Display project on public task.io/account page - options "public", "private" "join_policy": 'invite' // How to join the channel, options "open" (anyone can join and process tasks) or "invite" (invite only)
+  "visibility": "private", // Display project on public task.io/account page - options "public", "private" "join_policy": "invite" // How to join the channel, options "open" (anyone can join and process tasks) or "invite" (invite only)
 }
 ```